ihatesudo/stoplight.io/netlify/case-studies/nutanix-testimonial-stoplight.md

   enabled: false
 meta:
   description: >-
-    Learn from Ben Colborn, Direct of Technical Publications, how Nutanix used Stoplight to scale the number of services that they could support.
+    Learn from Ben Colborn, Director of Technical Publications, how Nutanix used Stoplight to scale the number of services that they could support.
   favicon: /images/mark_light_bg.png
   robots: 'index, follow'